Marshall Brain: Business career

-Personal life
+Personal life and death

-Brain resides in Cary, North Carolina with his wife Leigh and four children.
-He is an atheist and runs the website Why Won't God Heal Amputees?.
+Brain resided in Cary, North Carolina, with his wife Leigh Ann and four children.
+He was an atheist and ran the website Why Won't God Heal Amputees?.
 In 2018, he was a speaker during the March for Science, a protest against President Donald Trump.

+Brain was found dead in his office at Centennial Campus on November 20, 2024, at the age of 63.
+His death certificate described the cause of death as suicide.
+Two and a half hours before his body was discovered, he sent an email to over 30 recipients claiming that he had been forced into retirement at North Carolina State after filing an ethics complaint against Veena Misra, dean of the Electrical and Computer Engineering department, writing “I have just been through one of the most demoralizing, depressing, humiliating, unjust processes possible with the university.”